A lifelong GAD conquerer, Em talks to her therapist daily to manage her anxiety and live her best life.

 How My Therapist Got to Know Me

-After reviewing my initial screenings my therapist began to communicate with me in that counseling room I mentioned.
-Here, she would send me what are basically emails asking me questions about my childhood, my current struggles, my mental health history and any concerns I might have (like how my dad is bipolar and one of my siblings has a personality disorder) to help her narrow down her best approach for making sure I benefit from therapy.
+After reviewing my initial screenings my therapist began to communicate with me in the virtual counseling room.
+Here, she would send messages asking me questions about my childhood, my current struggles, my mental health history and any concerns I might have (like how my dad has diagnosed bipolar disorder and one of my siblings has a diagnosed personality disorder) to help her narrow down her best approach for making sure I benefit from therapy.

-She sent me even more screenings to see if I have any bipolar tendencies, since it can be genetic, and even screened me for OCD at my request.
+She sent me even more screenings to see if I have any bipolar tendencies (which the TOS specifies they can not help me with), since it can be genetic, and even screened me for OCD at my request.
 In the first week we exchanged several emails each day as she got to know me.

 Getting a Diagnosis

-Within the first couple of weeks, my therapist had ruled out a lot of things and narrowed in on some obvious concerns, finding that most likely, I have and have dealt with since childhood, Generalized Anxiety Disorder stemming from the effects of growing up with a parent who had undiagnosed bipolar with psychosis.
+Within the first couple of weeks, my therapist had ruled out a lot of things and narrowed in on some obvious concerns, finding that most likely, I have and have dealt with since childhood, Generalized Anxiety Disorder.

 Homework and Resources

-Now that I've been using the platform for half of a year, there's some stuff I don't dig about it, like:
+Now that I've been using the platform for a year, there's some stuff I don't dig about it, like: